mudcano/mudrich/docs/source/text.rst

 A Text instance may be used in place of a plain string virtually everywhere in the Rich API, which gives you a lot of control in how text renders within other Rich renderables.
 For instance, the following example right aligns text within a :class:`~rich.panel.Panel`::

-    from rich import print
+    from mudrich import print
-    from rich.panel import Panel
+    from mudrich.panel import Panel
-    from rich.text import Text
+    from mudrich.text import Text
     panel = Panel(Text("Hello", justify="right"))
     print(panel)